hjpotter92/ptokax-scripts/README.md

 [PtokaX Direct Connect Hub][1] is a multi-platform server application for Neo-Modus Direct Connect(NMDC) Peer-To-Peer sharing network.

 ### Overview
 The hub HiT Hi FiT Hai is for local usage inside the IIT Kharagpur campus, and hence the scripts are not to be used without prior permissions.
-The scripts work well with *PtokaX Lua 5 API version 2* and *Lua 5.1* as well as *Lua 5.2*.
+The scripts work well with *PtokaX Lua 5 API version 2* and [*Lua 5.1*][2] as well as [*Lua 5.2*][3].

 Features
 --------